If you are an international act please also read our Information for International Artists page.

 - There are many areas on site where you will be able to rehearse – but it is best to come fully prepared.

-Between 26th December and 2nd January, we have a team of volunteers drive artists to and from the airport.
-This service can be arranged during the logistics stage of the booking process and more information will be provided.
+Between 26th December and 2nd January, we have a team of volunteers that drive artists to and from the airport.
+This service can be arranged during the logistics phase when more information will be provided.

 When Booking Flights:

 If you have a performance on the same day as you arrive, allow plenty of time.
 We usually have more than one act traveling in the same bus or car together, and you might have to wait for others to arrive and collect their luggage.

 We recommend artists arrive in the area the day before they perform.
 We often find artists who arrive on the same day as performance arrive late due to unforeseen factors and this can cause unnecessary stress and complication for all.